MinchinWeb/blog.minchin.ca/content/20120310-low-cost-index-investing.md

     yield of 15%
 -   [CHB](http://www.claymoreinvestments.ca/etf/fund/chb) - Claymore
     Advantaged High Yield Bond - MER of 0.56% - annual dividend 7.5%,
-    yield of 36%; this is "non-investement grade bonds"
+    yield of 36%; this is "non-investment grade bonds"
 -   [CSD](http://www.claymoreinvestments.ca/etf/fund/csd) - Claymore
     Short Duration High Income - MER of 0.63% - annual dividend of 5%,
     yield of 2.5%; both investment and non-investment grade bonds with a